Dynamita, www.dynamita.com, Sigale, France

 Saving and loading plant conditions (disk icons below the Stop time and Data interval fields) can be useful to restore system state (the actual values of the state variables) in case the simulation is driven into an unwanted condition (e.g. accidentally having been reset).
 Note that this function is not equivalent to saving the entire project (layout, model setup, tools, inputs and outputs) using the Save/Save as commands in the File menu.

-Clicking on the Dynamic from steady-state button will initialize a steady-state run, followed by a dynamic run with the selected Stop time and Data interval (Figure 17).
+Clicking on the Dynamic from steady-state button will initialize a steady-state run, followed by a dynamic run.
+The duration (Stop time) and the reporting frequency (Data interval) of the simulation can be set before the simulation (Figure 18).

 Below the simulation control panel, a Report button is also available next to the Load/Save plant conditions buttons.
-When clicked, results of the last simulation will be written to an Excel file (saved with the same name as the SUMO project file by default) containing the following sheets:
+When clicked, results of the last simulation will be written to an Excel file (saved with the same name as the DYNAMIZU project file by default) containing the following sheets:

-| Time | Flow (W. pump) |
+| Time | Q |

 |---|---|